-In due course, as required by the Financial Conduct Authority (FCA) Disclosure Guidance and Transparency Rule (DTR) 4.1.14R, these financial statements will form part of the European Single Electronic Format (ESEF) prepared Annual Financial Report filed on the National Storage Mechanism of the UK FCA in accordance with the ESEF Regulatory Technical Standard ('ESEF RTS').
-This auditor's report provides no assurance over whether the annual financial report has been prepared using the single electronic format specified in the ESEF RTS.
+As required by the Financial Conduct Authority (FCA) Disclosure Guidance and Transparency Rules (DTR), these financial statements forms part of the Annual Financial Report prepared in Extensible Hypertext Markup Language (XHTML) format and filed on the National Storage Mechanism of the UK FCA.
+This auditor's report provides no assurance over whether the annual financial report has been prepared in XHTML format.

 Ian Wall (Senior Statutory Auditor)

 For and on behalf of RSM UK Audit LLP, Statutory Auditor

 Chartered Accountants

-Festival Way
+Festival Way, Festival Park, Stoke-on-Trent, ST1 5BB.

+6th August, 2024